noaione/yuusha-shoukan-ln/sources/v12/chapter6.md

 [It seems like both of them are drawing cards at a tremendous speed.
 In the last few seconds, they’ve already drawn a “thousand” times.]

-[…Seriously, what the heck are you two doing...]
+[...Seriously, what the heck are you two doing...]

 According to Ein-san’s input regarding the situation, Kuro and Alice are currently drawing cards at a speed I can’t perceive.
 This doesn’t even look like